zenonsenn/zendle-blog/blog_content.md

 -   History is preserved until the first word played after restart
 -   History is available for Lexicomaxxer

-## alpha-3
+## alpha-2.1.2

--   New validation dictionary!!!
-I'm using enwiktionary dumps.
-Almost all English words should be there.
-If you still think a word should be accepted, reporting it will only be possible after I open-sourced the code; for now it is what it is.
+-   Updated validation dictionary
+-   Made the word suggestion method "smarter" by randomising the second letter so that the suggestions are more varied
 -   Fixed a bug where answering corretly after an invalid word still shows the invalid word in the previous word display
+-   Bugfixes

 # Ongoing

--   Adding words that are valid but not registered in the dictionary or finding/creating a new dictionary
+-   ~~Adding words that are valid but not registered in the dictionary or finding/creating a new dictionary~~ Using enwiktionary data to create Zendle Unlimited where almost all English words exist
 -   Set up a method to allow the player to suggest a word to be added in the dictionary (via Github Issues)
 -   Time attack mode
 -   Scoring calculation blog